Spaces at

 Wren Suite

 The Wren Suite contains some of the oldest stonework and architectural features in the Cathedral which has been transformed into a versatile events space complete with an in-built screen, projector and sound system.
 The space also boasts a smaller ante room called the Beehive which serves as the ideal place to serve refreshments.
-The perfect one of a kind conference, seminar or meeting space.
+An versatile and stunning space perfect for product launches, pop up events and everything in between.

 See venue